PHPixie/ORM/README.md

 });

 // Or a shorthand
-// Yo'll be using this a lot
+// You'll be using this a lot
 $categoryQuery->where('articles.title', 'Welcome');

 // You can use the '.'